andytilia/club-hat/README.md

 ## v2: focused on supports for manual adjustments

+### 2.6

+- support group-based preferences for club-hat

 #### v2.5.1

 - bug fix: handle connections requested by a person not on the name list